Unit-e offline due to essential maintenance

 WHAT WILL I LEARN?

-The A Level First year will cover the following topics:
+The first year will cover the following topics:

-The A Level Second year will cover the following topics:
+The second year will cover the following topics:

 You will study the key elements of film form including cinematography, mise-en-scène, editing, sound and performance.
 You will also study the contexts of your chosen films and what was happening when the film was made.
 What can the film tell us about history and society at that time?
 You will study the films in terms of the representations they present or challenge.
 You will also explore the specialist film areas of Spectatorship & Narrative, Ideology, the Auteur and Critical Debates surrounding Film.